Asymptotic properties and approximation of Bayesian logspline density estimators for communication-free parallel computing methods

-{ In this article we perform an asymptotic analysis of Bayesian parallel density estimators which are based on logspline density estimation.
+\abstract { In this article we perform an asymptotic analysis of parallel Bayesian logspline density estimators.
+Such estimators are useful for the analysis of datasets that are partitioned into subsets and stored in separate databases without the capability of accessing the full dataset from a single computer.
 The parallel estimator we introduce is in the spirit of a kernel density estimator introduced in recent studies.
-We provide a numerical procedure that produces the density estimator itself in place of the sampling algorithm.
-We then derive an error bound for the mean integrated squared error for the full data posterior density estimator.
-We also investigate the parameters that arise from logspline density estimation and the numerical approximation procedure.
-Our investigation identifies specific choices of parameters for logspline density estimation that result in the error bound scaling appropriately in relation to these choices. }
+We provide a numerical procedure that produces the normalized density estimator itself in place of the sampling algorithm.
+We then derive an error bound for the mean integrated squared error of the full dataset posterior estimator.
+The error bound depends upon the parameters that arise in logspline density estimation and the numerical approximation procedure.
+In our analysis, we identify the choices for the parameters that result in the error bound scaling optimally in relation to the number of samples.
+This provides our method with increased estimation accuracy, while also minimizing the computational cost. }